Nonprofit Technology Roadmap

 If scoping feels difficult, that usually means the work is still bundled.

-If there are too many unknowns, too many moving parts, or too many answers packed into one phase, do not push harder.
+If there are too many unknowns, too many moving parts, or too many answers packed into one phase of your nonprofit technology roadmap, do not push harder.

 Scope down.